top of page

 Educational Workshops

-Engage in presentations and hands-on workshops led by experts.
-Learn about herbs' versatility and their potential for enhancing health and creativity.
+We hosted presentations and hands-on workshops led by experts with topics including herbs' versatility and their potential for enhancing health and creativity.

 Herbal Lunch